Winnie Holzman

 Winnie Holzman is an American playwright, screenwriter, actress, and producer.
-She is best known for writing the book of the Tony Award winning Broadway musical Wicked, and for co-writing the screenplays for the two films based on the musical, Wicked and Wicked: For Good.
+She is best known for writing the script of the Tony Award winning Broadway musical Wicked, and for co-writing the screenplays for the two films based on the musical, Wicked and Wicked: For Good.
 She also created the television series My So-Called Life.
 Holzman's other television work includes the series Thirtysomething and Once and Again.
 Her other stage work includes short plays (in which she appeared with her actor husband, Paul Dooley) and the full-length drama, Choice.

 Early life

 Holzman was born in Manhattan, New York, but grew up in Roslyn Heights, New York, on Long Island in a Jewish family.
 Although she was shy, she wanted to become an actor.
-At 13, she attended the Circle in the Square Theatre School in New York.
+At 13, she attended Circle in the Square Theatre School in New York.

 Career

 Holzman graduated with a degree in English and a concentration in Creative Writing at Princeton University.
 She won many poetry awards, including the Academy of American Poets Prize.

 Holzman had been performing in sketch comedy for years, "determined to never make a dime," but on the recommendation of a college friend, she applied to attend the musical theater program at New York University.
 She eventually got her master's degree in Musical Theatre Writing on a full scholarship.
 Arthur Laurents was one of her mentors.
 Other teachers included Stephen Sondheim, Hal Prince, Betty Comden, Adolph Green, and Leonard Bernstein.